-4. Roles and responsibilities
+5. Roles and responsibilities

 5.1 Safeguarding and child protection is everyone's responsibility.
 This policy applies to all staff (including those not directly employed by the school), volunteers, contractors and governors in the school.
 Our policy and procedures also apply to extended school and off-site activities.
-All staff are expected to read this policy as part of their induction arrangements as well as the documents referenced in section 5.2 (All staff) below and any updates therein.
+All staff are expected to read this policy as part of their induction arrangements as well as the documents referenced in section 5.2.